 Short answer: Yes, ASAP!

 Slightly longer answer: Yes, but we need more than a new way of navigating the Net, which Web 2.0 seems to repackage regularly.

-There is an impending demand for decentralizing the internet into a distributed system of computers communicating with each other directly, safely, and equally responsible, just like its inventor, Tim Berners-Lee, intended it to be.
+There is an impending demand for decentralizing the Internet into a distributed system of computers communicating with each other directly, safely, and equally responsibly, just like its inventor, Tim Berners-Lee, intended it to be.

-In the mid-2010s, we had the unpleasant surprise to find out that while we were mindlessly sharing content on the Internet, big businesses and political entities used social media to trade our personal data for big money.
-Before the Cambridge Analytica scandal even hit the news, a gigantic industry had already formed around collecting and trading users’ personal information.
+In the mid-2010s, we had the unpleasant surprise of discovering that while mindlessly sharing content on the Internet, big businesses and political entities used social media to trade our data for big money.
+Before the Cambridge Analytica scandal even hit the news, a gigantic industry had already formed around collecting and selling users’ personal information.